Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-Much like tokenomic design, that is a large component in unstoppable apps that incorporate cryptocurrency or other motivating factors, this lesson is far far to short to give you all the tools and techniques to make a robust dApp design.
+Much like tokenomic design, that is a large component in unstoppable apps that incorporate cryptocurrency or other motivating factors, this lesson is far far too short to give you all the tools and techniques to make a robust DApp design.

 Instead we strive to highlight the problem space we face and some classes of solutions to them.